 - Atlantis Aquaventure Water Park (entry included if you stay at Atlantis the Palm).

-- Legoland Water Park – best for your smaller kids, based out in Jebel Ali attached to the Dubai Parks & Resorts complex.
+- Legoland Water Park – best for your smaller kids, based out in Jebel Ali, attached to the Dubai Parks & Resorts complex.
+Note, they are running Splash Fest this summer from 28 June to 24 August, which includes Kids Go Free and an exclusive after-party for guests staying at Legoland Dubai resort.

-- Yas Waterworld (ok this one is actually on Yas Island, Abu Dhabi but definitely worth considering as a day trip, alongside the entirely indoors Warner Bros World with a free shuttle service from Dubai)
+- Yas Waterworld (ok, this one is actually on Yas Island, Abu Dhabi, but it is definitely worth considering as a day trip from Dubai, alongside the entirely indoors Warner Bros World) With the addition of 20 new rides and attractions this summer, it’s a serious contender for the best waterpark in the UAE.

 REMEMBER: Even if you hire a cabana, wear sunscreen and stay in the shade, it can still be excruciatingly hot outside even at a water park.
 Be mindful of hot surfaces (wear flip-flops or non-slip pool shoes everywhere and be VERY careful of touching surfaces).